On directional maximal operators in higher dimensions: Introduction

-for all $f \in L_{\mathrm{loc}}^p(\mathbb{R}^n)$.
-For $1<p<2$, this convergence is in fact equivalent to weak type $(p,p)$ bounds for $\mathcal{M}_\Omega$ by the Stein maximal principle \cite{St}.
-Finally we note that by fixing the eccentricity (length/width) of the tubes $\mathcal{T}_\Omega$ and considering the associated maximal operator, directions $\Omega$ which give rise to unbounded $M_\Omega$ and $\mathcal{M}_\Omega$ can be considered.
-Indeed, C\'ordoba~\cite{C3} proved that such a maximal operator is bounded, with a logarithmic dependency on the eccentricity, if the directions are restricted to a curve which intersects the hyperplanes of $\R^n$ no more than a uniformly bounded number of times.
+Sets of directions which give rise to unbounded $M_\Omega$ and $\mathcal{M}_\Omega$ can be considered if we place further restrictions on the tubes $\mathcal{T}_\Omega$.
+Most commonly the eccentricity (length/width) of the tubes is fixed, especially when treating question (i) above.
+For question (ii), C\'ordoba~\cite{C3} proved that the associated maximal operator is bounded, with a logarithmic dependency on the eccentricity, if the directions are restricted to a curve which intersects the hyperplanes of $\R^n$ no more than a uniformly bounded number of times.

+We turn now to the question of characterising the sets of directions $\Omega$ for which $M_\Omega$ is bounded from $L^p(\R^n)$ to $L^p(\R^n)$.
+We denote the class of such sets by $\pmax(n)$.
+Bateman \cite{B} proved that $\pmax (2)\subset \lac(2)$ which, combined with the result of Sj\"ogren--Sj\"olin, yields the equivalence

+We do not know if this is true in higher dimensions, however we characterise $\pmax(n)$ using a formally larger class.
+For this we take advantage of a quantitive version of Bateman's theorem via projections onto two--dimensional subspaces $\Pi\subset \R^n$.
+Given a set of directions $\Omega$, we define the {\it shadow of $\Omega$ on~$\,\Pi\,$} to be the normalised orthogonal projection onto $\Pi$, so that the shadow lives in a copy of $\mathbb{S}^1\subset \Pi$.
+We denote by $\lacshadows(n)$ the class of sets of directions whose shadows are all lacunary, where the lacunary constants are bounded uniformly away from one, and the number of sets in the finite unions and the lacunary orders are uniformly bounded above.